-The performance fee will also be calculated, payable and reset in certain circumstances including if: CHDPML is removed as the responsible entity of the Fund; the Fund is listed on the ASX; the Fund is stapled to or merged with another entity; a scheme or other arrangement affects the Fund whereby Investors holding greater than 80% of the Units on issue dispose of those Units; the Fund is wound up; the performance fee provisions in the Constitution are amended without the consent of the Responsible Entity; or the Fund takes over, is taken over by, or otherwise enters into a scheme of arrangement with any other entity including an arrangement whereby Investors acquire securities in a new fund.
+The performance fee will also be calculated, payable and reset in certain circumstances including if: CHDPML is removed as the responsible entity of the Fund; the Fund is listed on the ASX; the Fund is stapled to or merged with another entity; a scheme or other arrangement affects the Fund whereby Investors holding greater than 60% of the Units on issue dispose of those Units; the Fund is wound up; the performance fee provisions in the Constitution are amended without the consent of the Responsible Entity; or the Fund takes over, is taken over by, or otherwise enters into a scheme of arrangement with any other entity including an arrangement whereby Investors acquire securities in a new fund.

-In circumstances where Investors do not realise their investment, generally the performance fee will be calculated based on the assumption that an amount equal to the net scheme value of the Fund was paid to Investors.
+In circumstances where Investors do not realise their investment, generally the performance fee will be calculated based on the assumption that an amount equal to the equity value, determined based on the prevailing Unit Price, adding back any per-Unit accrual of any performance fee already accounted for in the Unit Price multiplied by the number of Units on issue was paid to Investors.